-It would be 15 years before ΔΒ Chapter would have a presence on Monmouth’s campus again.
-In 1989, a group of young men who were not satisfied with the existing options for fraternity life visited with Dr. Joseph B. Mosca in the Business School (due winning the award for multiple years, the university’s Faculty Advisor of the Year Award is named after Dr. Mosca).
-The students asked Dr. Mosca about the possibility of starting a new fraternity.
-At that time, Dr. Mosca had a copy of ΣΠ Fraternity’s international magazine, The Emerald, available and suggested to the young men that bringing back ΔΒ Chapter might be worthwhile.
-The students agreed and petitioned the executive office of the Fraternity to be recognized as ΔΒ Colony of ΣΠ Fraternity.
+It would be almost 15 years before ΔΒ Chapter would have a presence on Monmouth’s campus again.
+In Spring 1989, Frank Rizzuto and a group of young men who were not satisfied with the existing options for fraternity life visited with Dr. Joseph B. Mosca in the Business School (due to winning the award multiple times, the university’s Faculty Advisor of the Year Award is named after Dr. Mosca).
+Frank knew he was going to start a new fraternity on campus, so he and the students asked Dr. Mosca about his perspective on engaging in that type of activity.
+At that time, Dr. Mosca had a copy of ΣΠ Fraternity’s magazine, The Emerald, available and suggested to Frank and the young men that bringing back ΔΒ Chapter might be worthwhile.
+Frank and the students agreed and petitioned the executive office of the Fraternity to be recognized as ΔΒ Colony of ΣΠ Fraternity.
 On May 2, 1989, the executive office agreed to officially recolonize at the campus and the return of ΣΠ Fraternity at Monmouth College had officially begun.

-Additional charitable activities included working with the Long Branch VFW Post #2140, Habitat for Humanity, the Jersey Shore Dream Center, the Monmouth County SPCA, ΣΠ Fraternity’s ACE Project, the Long Branch Soup Kitchen, the Long Branch Lutheran Reformed Church Community Food Pantry, the Farmingdale Knights of Columbus, and the Long Branch PBA – among many others.
-Today, ΔΒ Chapter focuses its service and philanthropic activities on suicide prevention awareness, organ donation, and working in collaboration with student veterans.
+The Chapter’s additional charitable activities included working with the Long Branch VFW Post #2140, Habitat for Humanity, the Jersey Shore Dream Center, the Monmouth County SPCA, ΣΠ Fraternity’s ACE Project, the Long Branch Soup Kitchen, the Long Branch Lutheran Reformed Church Community Food Pantry, the Farmingdale Knights of Columbus, and the Long Branch PBA – among many others.
+Today, ΔΒ Chapter focuses its service and philanthropic activities on suicide prevention awareness, mental health support awareness in collaboration with the Mental Health Association of Monmouth County, and working to support student veterans.